 RECENTLY UPDATED WITH PART 2

-While I study this process of creation on a black and white architectural photography, most of the principles I am presenting can be applied to a black and white fine art photograph as well as to a color fine art photograph.
+While I study this process of creation on a black and white architectural photography, most of the principles I am presenting can be applied to black and white fine art photography as well as to color fine art photography.

-I will use, to exemplify my ideas, one of my latest images from the cityscape series I’m working on, the image Urban Saga III – Rooftop Stories, one of my favorite images which turned out to be one of my most popular images lately.
+I will use, to exemplify my ideas, one of my latest images from the cityscape series I’m working on, the image Rooftop Stories – Chicago Skyline, one of my favorite images which turned out to be one of my most popular images lately.